 Making pearl couscous part of the salad takes care of that — the delicious liquid gets absorbed, making a sturdier (and more substantial) salad.

-The recipe here calls for the cucumber, tomatoes, and peppers to be cut into small dice.
+This recipe calls for the cucumber, tomatoes, and peppers to be cut into small dice.
 In the authentic Israeli salad, these veggies are diced as small as 1/4 inch, but if you don’t have that much patience, 1/2 inch dice are fine.

 Serving ideas: Make this salad part of a Middle Eastern-themed meal or mezze platter that includes hummus (see Homemade Hummus, 12 Easy & Delicious Ways if you’d like to DIY) and/or Baba Ghanouj, or as a side dish with falafel-stuffed pitas.